 Porticoes are sheltered walkways, stretches of pavement that run under buildings, covered with arched ceilings and supported by pillars.

 Apparently, they first started appearing in the middle ages when the population of Bologna started to swell as the university attracted more students.
 These extra residents needed accommodation, so buildings extended their space over the pavements, creating the covered walkways underneath.
-Some of the early examples around Piazza di Porta Ravegnana are wooden, but more recent porticos are made from stone, brick and plaster.
+Some of the early examples around Piazza di Porta Ravegnana are wooden, but more recent porticoes are made from stone, brick and plaster.

-The use of porticos became so established in Bologna that in 1288, it was actually a requirement for new buildings to feature porticoes.
+The use of porticoes became so established in Bologna that in 1288, it was actually a requirement for new buildings to feature porticoes.
 And wealthy families took pride in creating the most attractive porticoes – so some are very grand and ornate.

 Some of my favourite porticoes are in the region of the university on Via Zamboni – this end of town felt a little shabbier but still so impressive.

-The Portico of San Luca
+2. The Portico Of San Luca

 The Portico of San Luca is the city’s and world’s longest portico at nearly 4km.

 This portico stretches from Porta Saragozza, which is an old gate to the city dating from the 13th century, in the southwest of the city centre.
 The San Luca portico goes out of the city and up the surrounding hills to the Sanctuary of the Madonna of San Luca.
-Each year since 1433, during the Feast of the Ascension there is a procession carrying an icon of the Madonna with Child down to the Bologna Cathedral.
-The path is used by some for religious observance, reciting the Mysteries of the Rosary and stopping at the many chapels along the portico.

 The Portico of San Luca is a lovely palate of warm shades, with some attractive arches, a gorgeous bridge section at Arco del Meloncello, and many frescos along the way.